Located just south of Liverpool, Hoylake is one of the 9 links courses that currently form the Open Rota- and host The Open Championship on rotation.

 The course has also hosted The Walker Cup, The Curtis Cup, The Women's Open and The Amateur Championship a remarkable 18 times

-Hoylake is located on a tight parcel of land partly surrounded by housing, and partly on the Wirral Peninsula.
+Hoylake is located on a tight parcel of land adjacent to the Wirral Peninsula, and partly surrounded by housing.

 The fairways are relatively tight at Hoylake, and whilst they are predominantly flat, they produce an inordinate amount of wayward bounces- even the straightest of drives can happily bumble off into the multitude of bunkers or rough.